mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 ### TL;DR

-Using classic k-fold CV to evaluate an ML model on time series data may produce incorrect results due to look-ahead bias.
-Instead, you may want to opt out for walk-forward validation, which is (probably) the safest evaluation method for time series data.
-However, the optimal choice will depend on your data and model.
+Using classic k-fold CV to evaluate an ML model on time series data can produce incorrect results due to look-ahead bias.
+Instead, consider walk-forward validation, which is (probably) the safest evaluation method for time series data.
+However, the optimal choice will depend on your data and model (you may want to check the article below).

 ### Can we cross-validate a time series?